 Harymurti worked for Time magazine while he was an Alfred Friendly Fellow, which he calls a turning point in his career, and covered regional and international news for Tempo before becoming a leader of the weekly news magazine.

-In 2004, Harymurti was found guilty of “defamation and false reporting” in a case related to the magazine’s reporting on a wealthy businessman and he sentenced to a year in prison.
+In 2004, Harymurti was found guilty of “defamation and false reporting” in a case related to the magazine’s reporting on a wealthy businessman.
 International press freedom organizations protested Harymutri’s trial, widely criticized as an attack on Indonesia’s news media.